Learning Gaussian Graphical Models with Latent Confounders: Problem setup and review

-Finally, \citet{ren2012discussion} show the standard GGM approaches can still recover $\Omegab_O$ in the presence of latent confounding as long as the norm of the low-rank component sufficiently small.
-In our simulations, we observe that LVGGM significantly outperforms Glasso only when the low-rank component has large enough norm compared to the signal.
-If the magnitude of $\Lb_{\Omegab}$ is large enough, however, a more direct approach that remove high variance components can be more appropriate.
-This partly motivates the PCA+GGM method described in the next section.
+Finally, \cite{ren2012discussion} shows that the standard GGM approaches can still recover $\Omegab$ in the presence of latent confounding as long as the spectral norm of the low-rank component is sufficiently small compared to that of $\Sigmab$.
+This is also verified in our simulations.